 Silver and Norway Maple Trees

 Norway maple trees (Acer platanoides) adapt well to many soil types and environmental conditions.
-In fact, they adapt too well, as they have become an invasive plant in North America.
-For this reason, you might want to substitute that Norway maple with sugar maple trees or red maple trees, which boast superior beauty anyway.
+In fact, they adapt too well, as they have become invasive in North America.
+For this reason, you might want to substitute that Norway maple with a sugar maple tree or red maple tree, both of which boast superior beauty anyway.

 A reason for the widespread use of Norway maples as shade trees in urban areas across the U.S. is that they tolerate pollution better than many trees.
-Fall foliage color is yellow and it reaches an approximate size of 50 feet high and 50 feet wide.
-Norway maples do best in full sun and well-drained soil.
+Fall foliage color is yellow and the tree reaches an approximate size of 50 feet high and 50 feet wide.
+Norway maples do best in full sun, in zones 4 to 7, and in well-drained soil.

 Silver maple (Acer saccharinum) is another tree that is not recommended.
-It too has yellow fall foliage, but it is an altogether unappealing pale shade of yellow.
+It, too has yellow fall foliage, but it is an altogether unappealing pale shade of yellow.
 On top of that, this type has weak limbs that are prone to storm damage.
 Two of its few good points are that it is a fast-growing shade tree and tolerates wet soil.
-Grow it in full sun in growing zones 3 to 9.
+It is suited to full sun and growing zones 3 to 9.
+It becomes 50 to 80 feet tall and 35 to 70 feet wide.

 Amur Maple Trees

 Also from Asia originally and also bearing red fall foliage is the paperbark maple (Acer griseum).
 Most authorities, however, do not list it as invasive.
-Its common name alludes to the fact that its peeling bark is considered ornamental like the bark on some types of birch trees.Continue to 5 of 6 below.
+Its common name alludes to the fact that its peeling bark is considered ornamental like the bark on some types of birch trees (Betula spp.).

 Striped maple (Acer pensylvanicum) is native to the northeastern U.S. and southeastern Canada.
 It is also called moosewood, because moose eat it, as do deer, rabbits, porcupines, and beavers.
 This is a good native choice if you are seeking a small tree for fall foliage color since it attains a maximum height of just 30 feet.
 It can easily be kept shorter than that by pruning; you can grow it as a shrub if you wish.

 Its leaves turn a nice yellow in fall.
-The primary common name, striped maple refers to the white stripes that run vertically up the green bark of the trunk of the tree when it is young.
+The primary common name of "striped maple" refers to the white stripes that run vertically up the green bark of the trunk of the tree when it is young.
 This is an understory tree in the wild and needs to be planted in a shady spot in the landscape.
 For soil, a sandy loam is best, since it requires good drainage.
+Grow it in zones 3 to 7.

 One type of maple has a highly specialized use in the landscape, the hedge maple (Acer campestre), which, as its common name suggests, is used in tall hedges.
-Hedge maples are valued not so much for their fall foliage as for their growth habit and the fact that they are tolerant of compacted soil and pollution.
+Hedge maples are valued less for their yellow fall foliage than for their growth habit and the fact that they are tolerant of compacted soil and pollution.

 In terms of growth habit, their branching pattern is dense and begins far down on the trunk.
 Also, they are slow-growers.
-Put all these facts together, and it is easy to see how Acer campestre with a little judicious pruning (they can reach a height of 35 feet if left unchecked) could be an ideal choice where a tall hedge is wanted to screen a property along a roadside.
+Put all these facts together, and it is easy to see how Acer campestre trees, with a little pruning (they can reach a height of 35 feet if left unchecked), could be an ideal choice where a tall hedge is wanted to screen a property along a roadside.
+Grow them in zones 5 to 8 in full sun to part shade.